CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

   - Taiwan Semiconductor Manufacturing Co.
 Ltd. (37.9 bln)
   - Qualcomm Inc. (24.7 bln)

-- GAN based training models can generate faster and more accurate results by taking advantage our competitive random noise generator.
+- GAN based training models can generate faster and more accurate results by taking advantage of our competitive random noise generator.
 Companies in this sector are (revenue in USD):
   - Soul machines (26 mln)
   - Rosebud AI (10-25 mln, expected)